The Phenotyping Core provides pathology support and collaborations, and translational animal research expertise at Johns Hopkins.

 - Review the list of available tests, options.

-- Use the JHU iLAB site (JHED login required) for additional test information, scheduling, payment.
+- Use the JHU iLAB system (JHED login required) for additional test information, scheduling, payment.

 - Contact us by email or phone (below).